vsivsi/meteor-job-collection/README.md

    // On the server all of it would run unconditionally

    // Create a job:
-   job = myJobs.createJob('sendEmail', // type of job
+   var job = myJobs.createJob('sendEmail', // type of job
       // Job data, defined by you for type of job
       // whatever info is needed to complete it.
       // May contain links to files, etc...